-During first week of classes
+During first week of classes 90 percent

-During second week
+During second week 80 percent

-During third week
+During third week 60 percent

-During fourth week
+During fourth week 40 percent

-During fifth week

-During fifth week
+During fifth week 20 percent

-After fifth week
+After fifth week none

-none

 The federal formula requires a return of Title IV aid if the student received federal financial assistance in the form of a Pell Grant, Supplemental Educational Opportunity Grant, TIP Grant, Direct Loan or PLUS Loan and withdrew on or before completing 60% of the semester.
 The percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
-Scheduled breaks or more than four consecutive days are excluded.
+Scheduled breaks of more than four consecutive days are excluded.